 - When timing a sequence of subtitles, create a run of subtitles with even gaps by bumping up the out-time of the previous subtitle to two frames before the in-time of the new subtitle where any gaps of fewer than half a second exist.
 This is sometimes known as “chaining” or “closing gaps”.
 This is described further below.

 2: Timing to the shot change

-- That is to say, in-times and out-times may be brought forward or extended to be in sync with shot changes within the 12-frame parameter in order to create an even viewing experience and to allow the subtitles to fit neatly within the edit of the content.
+- That is to say, in-times and out-times may be brought forward or extended to be in sync with shot changes within the half-second parameter in order to create an even viewing experience and to allow the subtitles to fit neatly within the edit of the content.

 - If dialogue ends before a shot change and there is no subtitle after the shot change, you should still set the out-time to two frames before the shot change.

 - These rules can be applied when the out-time has already been extended by half a second past the audio but apply good judgement when determining if a subtitle looks like it is hanging on-screen for too long and apply timing adjustments accordingly.